GroundSix/curl/README.markdown

 ### Initialization

-Simply require and initialize the `Curl` class like so:
+Simply 'use' and initialize the `Curl` class like so:

 	use GroundSix\Component\Curl;
 	$curl = new Curl\Curl();